AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ## Tenant management

 OCS provides many configuration and control options that allow administrators to customize interactions with the platform based on organizational requirements.
 Administrators can create users and clients, define and assign roles, and manage namespaces for their tenant.
-They can control access to data and resources ensuring that only authorized entities can gain access to resources (such as, data collection, namespaces, streams, analytics, visualization, and metadata).
+They can control access to data and resources ensuring that only authorized entities can gain access to resources (such as, data collection, namespaces, streams, analytics, visualization).

 Using access control lists (ACLs), administrators can also limit permissions to a resource.
 Generally, only administrators should have access to tenant management features.
 Administrators can perform tenant management and configuration using a REST API or the OCS portal, a web-based user-interface for managing and monitoring tenant resources.